-Management solicited feedback in connection with this vote from stockholders representing ownership of more than 60% of the total shares outstanding.
+Management solicited feedback in connection with the Say On Pay vote and changes to the executive compensation program from a number of its largest stockholders, representing ownership of nearly half of the total shares outstanding.

-2012 Compensation
+2013 Compensation

 The Board believes that our executive compensation program provides our executive officers with a balanced compensation package that includes a reasonable base salary along with annual and long-term incentive compensation plans that are based on the Company's financial performance.
-For 2012, about 73 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers was about 64 percent.
-"Performance-based" compensation includes non-equity incentive awards, option awards, and equity incentive and market-based stock awards.
+For 2013, about 70 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers was about 63 percent.
+"Performance-based" compensation includes non-equity incentive awards, option awards, and performance share unit awards.

-2012 Performance
+2013 Performance

-The following chart summarizes both Chemed's Adjusted EPS and stock price performance since 2003.
+The following chart summarizes both Chemed's Adjusted EPS and stock price performance since 2004.